learn-co-curriculum/dsc-phase-1-project-v2-4/README.md

 More information [here](https://www.imdb.com/interfaces/).

 The two tables have a shared column `movie_id`, which is a unique identifier for each movie.
-I grouped the movied by genre to see each genre's average rating and and average number of votes.
+I grouped the movies by genre to see each genre's average number of votes.

 ---